Cognitive Behavior Therapy

 Services For Family Members

-When people experience emotional difficulties, it effects not only them, but also their loved ones.
-The DBT program at CBT California offers services for friends and family members of patients who are struggling with psychological problems.
-Individual therapy, Parent Skills Training, and the Friends and Family Group teach you the skills you need to provide and receive support, regulate your own emotions, and effectively observe your limits.
-Our clinicians will be happy to discuss options with you.
-Please visit here for more information.
+When people experience emotional difficulties, it affects not only them, but also their loved ones.
+The DBT program at CBT California offers services for friends and family members of patients who are struggling with psychological difficulties.
+CBTC offers parent skills training and family consultation sessions to help parents and family members gain support and obtain skills for more effective interactions with their loved one.
+For more information about family services please visit here for more information.

 CBT Treatment Map

-Upon your intake, the expert team at CBTC will do a comprehensive assessment of your current problems and goals.
-Our team uses validated psychological assessments to help you accelerate the intake process so that you do not spend an excessive amount of time in session recounting information that can easily be read.
+Upon your intake, your clinician at CBTC will do a comprehensive assessment of your current problems and goals.
+Our team uses validated psychological assessments to help accelerate the intake process so that you do not spend an excessive amount of time in session recounting information that can easily be read.

 Choosing A Treatment